Special Education Programs

 Region IV Tuition Reimbursement Application

-2024-2025 Region IV Application Form
+2025-2026 Region IV Application Form

 Welcome to the online application for the Region IV Tuition Reimbursement.
 Applications will be reviewed monthly by the Region IV Tuition Reimbursement Committee on a rolling deadline until funding is no longer available.

-The Regional IV tuition support is for teachers who have a special education license and are adding an additional licensure pertinent to the area of special education in which they are teaching or for which they are preparing.
+The Region IV tuition support is for teachers who have a special education license and are adding an additional licensure pertinent to the area of special education in which they are teaching or for which they are preparing.
 Please see the link and requirements below.

 - Applicants must be currently employed by a Region IV area school district as a teacher, or plan on teaching for a school district or public education agency in the Region IV area at the point of coursework completion.